Why Climb Cho-Oyu with Alpine Ascents?

 - Additional Services: We also offer an extra oxygen and Sherpa support package.

 Our reputation for leading climbs in the Himalayas is superb and includes summits of Cho-Oyu, Ama Dablam and Pumori.
 We've led more than a dozen successful guided climbs of Mt.
 Everest, with over 250 climbers reaching the summit of the world's highest peak.
 Some of our past Cho-Oyu climbs have 100% summit success.
 We encourage you to review our cybercasts from previous expeditions.

 Our Guiding Team

 Our guiding team is composed of world-renowned guides and full-time professional climbers.
 Many of these guides have historical climbing achievements synonymous with their names.
 They are part of Alpine Ascents because they understand and share our climbing principles.
 These individuals are dedicated to sharing their excellence with others.
 The role of an Alpine Ascents guide is to impart knowledge, use calculated judgment and assist with individual climber development.
 Our guides are experienced educators who evaluate their strengths by the achievements of their climbers.
-Ben Jones and Lakpa Rita Sherpa guided our 2013 team to the summit and they look to do the same in 2014.
+Ben Jones and Lakpa Rita Sherpa guided our 2013 and 2014 teams to the summit and they look to do the same in 2015.

 Alpine Ascents has a full gear department ready to assist with your climbing questions and preparations.

 We have a full-time gear staff and a retail store.
 All Alpine Ascents climbers receive a discount on each purchase in our gear store.